Employer Incentives & Trainee / Apprentice Wage Subsidies | Sarina Russo

 AAIS

-For Training Contracts with a start date of 01/07/2022 or later, the Priority Wage Subsidy is available to employers of apprentices and trainees that are undertaking a Certificate III or higher qualification in a Priority Occupation as listed on the on the Australian Apprenticeships Priority List.
+The Priority Wage Subsidy is available to employers of apprentices and trainees that are undertaking a Certificate III or higher qualification in a Priority Occupation as listed on the on the Australian Apprenticeships Priority List.
 You can access the Priority Occupations list here.

 The Priority Wage Subsidy will reimburse 10 percent of wages for the first and second year (up to $1,500 per quarter and a maximum of $6,000 per year), and 5 percent of wages for the third year (up to $750 per quarter and a maximum of $3,000 per year).